 - Removing vegetation from parapets or fences

-- Signs, excluding street name plates (including reflector posts) eg: cleaning, minor repairs.
+- Signs, excluding street name plates (including reflector posts) for example: cleaning, minor repairs

 - Storm debris and litter

-There are instances where hedges, ditches etc are not maintained by the highway authority and would therefore not be eligible for Localism funding.
-Your Local Highway Officer will be able to support you in your bid.
+There are instances where hedges or ditches are not maintained by the council and would therefore not be eligible for the localism scheme.
+Contact your Local Highway Officer, who will be able to provide more information about localism work.

 Requirements to consider before applying